 Held annually in Jacksonville at Everbank Field, it’s the World’s Largest Outdoor Cocktail Party – one of the only places where the pre-game is as crazy and adventurous as the contest itself.
 Fans from Athens and Gainesville make the trip to Jacksonville to be a part of a huge rivalry and lots of fun, and this game is a must for any college football fan.

-Florida Gators in the BCS National Championship, Bowl Games, and SEC Championship
+Florida Gators in the College Football Playoff, Bowl Games, and SEC Championship

 Florida Gators Event Guide